CKs-Technology-News/PrivacyTools/README.md

 - [Chat Secure](https://chatsecure.org/) – A free and open source messaging iOS app that features OMEMO encryption and OTR encryption over XMPP.
 - [Cheogram](https://f-droid.org/en/packages/com.cheogram.android/) – Chat on the Jabber network (XMPP protocol); focus on features for gateway users, [Matrix support is maybe coming](https://blog.jmp.chat/b/march-newsletter-2022).
 - [Conversations](https://conversations.im/) – Jabber/XMPP client for Android 4.0+ smartphones that has been optimized to provide a unique mobile experience.
 It does not support Audio or Voice.
-    - [Monocles chat](https://dev.sum7.eu/sum7/Conversations) – A fork of Conversation with IPv6 support, and more.
+    - [Conversation](https://dev.sum7.eu/sum7/Conversations) – A fork of Conversation with IPv6 support, and more.
     - [Monocles chat](https://codeberg.org/Arne/monocles_chat) – Monocles chat is a fork of blabber.im and Conversations with some changes, to improve usability.
     - [DarkMessenger](https://gitlab.com/bashrc2/DarkMessenger) – A version of the Conversations XMPP app which only uses onion addresses.
 - [Dino](https://github.com/dino/dino) – A Modern XMPP ("Jabber") Chat Client using GTK+/Vala.